-1. A: Incorrect.
-Practitioners have no obligation to notify the IRS.

-B: Incorrect.
-Practitioners are prohibited from notifying the IRS even if the client refuses to take corrective action.

-C: Correct.
-A practitioner must notify the client of the non-compliance.

-D: Incorrect.
-A practitioner may not ignore the non-compliance.

-2. A: Incorrect.
-Although a practitioner must exercise due diligence when preparing tax returns, tax planning alone does not entail filing anything with the IRS and is not covered under Section 10.22.
+- 1. A: Incorrect.
+Practitioners have no obligation to notify the IRS. - B: Incorrect.
+Practitioners are prohibited from notifying the IRS even if the client refuses to take corrective action. - C: Correct.
+A practitioner must notify the client of the non-compliance. - D: Incorrect.
+A practitioner may not ignore the non-compliance. - (See Section 10.21 of Circular 230 in the course material.) - A: Incorrect.
+Although a practitioner must exercise due diligence when preparing tax returns, tax planning alone does not entail filing anything with the IRS and is not covered under Section 10.22. - B: Correct.

-B: Correct.
 Since nothing is being filed with the IRS, due diligence is not expressly required.
-Section 10.22 relates to items provided to the IRS.
+Section 10.22 relates to items provided to the IRS. - C: Incorrect.

-C: Incorrect.
 Although a practitioner must exercise due diligence when preparing letters to the IRS, tax planning alone does not entail filing anything with the IRS.
-Section 10.22 relates to items provided to the IRS.
+Section 10.22 relates to items provided to the IRS. - D: Incorrect.

-D: Incorrect.
 Although a practitioner must exercise due diligence when preparing any federal tax return, tax planning alone does not entail filing anything with the IRS.
-Section 10.22 relates to items provided to the IRS.
+Section 10.22 relates to items provided to the IRS. - (See Section 10.22 of Circular 230 in the course material.) - 3.
+A: Incorrect.
+There is no limit on the hourly rate charged as long as the fee is not unconscionably high. - B: Incorrect.
+There are significant restrictions on contingent fees, but they are not prohibited in all circumstances. - C: Correct.
+Although subject to interpretation, an unconscionably high fee is prohibited. - D: Incorrect.
+Generally, the more schedules required in a tax return, the more time and effort required by the practitioner.
+Accordingly, charging a greater fee for a more detailed return is not prohibited. - (See Section 10.27 of Circular 230 in the course material.)

-3. A: Incorrect.
+4. A: Incorrect.
 The AICPA and IRS have vastly different rules relating to contingent fees.
 CPAs will generally be bound by more than one set of rules and must adhere to the strictest rule that applies to any given situation